roaked/roaked.github.io/content/_index.md

 ![1223e](https://live.staticflickr.com/65535/53508758200_1562f1d34e_c.jpg)

-Similarly to most people, traveling, especially to various countries, holds great importance in my life.
-Exploring new places allows me to not just visit but truly immerse myself in diverse cultures.
-With family members scattered across the globe, I've learned firsthand how languages serve as powerful bridges connecting people.
-Mandarin, being the language spoken by most of my family, holds a dear place in my heart.
-Despite not particularly skilled in it, it has taught me a valuable lesson: speaking someone's native tongue is the most authentic way to establish genuine connections, no matter where you are in the world.
+Like many others, traveling holds significant meaning in my life, particularly exploring different countries.
+It's not just about visiting new places or sightseeing; it's more about fully immersing myself in diverse cultures.
+With family members spread across the globe, I've experienced firsthand the power of languages in bridging people together.
+Mandarin is predominantly spoken among my relatives, and in spite of not being particularly skilled in it, it has taught me a valuable lesson: speaking someone's native tongue is the most authentic way to establish genuine connections, no matter where you are in the world.

 ![M123e](https://live.staticflickr.com/65535/53343069030_6d4e5837cd_c.jpg)